-For computational efficiency, all pairwise $\delta(V_1, V_2)$ values can be computed before the actual nearest neighbor search starts.
+For computational efficiency, all pairwise $\delta(V_1, V_2)$ values can be pre-computed before the actual nearest neighbor search starts.
+Note that for numeric features, no MVDM is computed in TiMBL, but a scaled difference (see Equation 4.2) of the actual numeric feature values.